Skip to main content

 Directors and employees are responsible for adhering to the company’s Code of Business Conduct and Ethics.
 We expect our employees to read, understand and abide by the requirements in the code to ensure ethical business practices and compliance throughout our organization.

-Employees and directors must report any concerns with compliance with corporate policies can do so openly or anonymously.
+Employees and directors must report any concerns with compliance with corporate policies internally or with appropriate regulatory authorities and can do so openly or anonymously.
 This includes through the Dyne Therapeutics hotline at https://www.whistleblowerservices.com/DYN or utilizing a toll-free telephone number 877-306-4941.